vippsas/vipps-partner/README.md

 There are still some common problems that cause delays:

+* The merchant has signed a merchant agreement, but has not ordered any Vipps products.
 * The application is not signed by a person that has signatory rights.
   Merchants can check who can sign at [Brønnøysundregistrene](https://www.brreg.no).